 Document #8 Business Registration

 You’ll also want to make sure you have your business registration documents that specify what kind of business you are registered as, such as LLC, Partnership, C Corporation, or Sole Proprietorship.
+It is essential to understand the tax implications and compliance requirements associated with your chosen business structure, as well as any associated LLC annual fees.

 Document #9 Privacy Policies